poonchuanan/tp/docs/UserGuide.md

 # User Guide for traKCAL

-The purpose of this developer guide is as reference for future collaborators of **trakCAL**.
+The purpose of this user guide is to guide the users on the commands available in this application, their respective uses and the expected inputs.

 By: CS2113-T09-4    Since: September 2020   Licence: MIT